 This vitamin that can be either absorbed from food or generated by your skin when exposed to sun rays has received a lot of attention from scientists recently.
 It’s been found that a lack of this element can make your body vulnerable to different infections and bacteria (like tuberculosis).
 It has also become associated with many autoimmune disorders.

-Naturally Vitamin-Rich Foods to Make Your Immunity Function Properly
+Naturally, Vitamin-Rich Foods to Make Your Immunity Function Properly

 If you want to have a good immune response to infection and bacteria, you can take food supplements.
 However, are you sure that this is the best way to replenish the vitamin reserves your body needs?
 This way seems to be an excuse for an unhealthy lifestyle.
-Actually, it’s much more beneficial for your immune system to get the essential immunity boosting vitamins from the natural foods that nature has given us in such abundance and variety.
-Here are several suggestions of such foods according to their content of vitamins:
+Actually, it’s much more beneficial for your immune system to get the essential immunity-boosting vitamins from the natural foods that nature has given us in such abundance and variety.
+Here are several suggestions for such foods according to their content of vitamins:

-- Foods rich in vitamin A.
+Foods rich in vitamin A:

 These vegetables contain lots of beta-carotene that is transformed into vitamin A in your liver.
 Besides the positive effect of beta-carotene on your immunity, it’s also demonstrated lots of other health benefits, including improving your sight.
 It’s advisable to eat them raw to get the most out of them.